 Despite their straightforward name, the best cycling sunglasses do more than stop you from squinting as you reach the end of your incline.
-Unlike cheap sunglasses found on rotating displays in Walmart/Asda, cycling sunglasses have a myriad of great features, from upping the contrast to reducing glare, reacting quickly in the face of sunny spells to keeping grit, grime, flies and worse out of your eyes, there’s quite a lot they can do.
+Unlike cheap sunglasses found on rotating displays in Walmart/Asda, dedicated cycling sunglasses have a myriad of great features, from upping the contrast to reducing glare, from reacting quickly in the face of sunny spells to keeping grit, grime, flies and worse out of your eyes.

-But now you know you need some, don’t just take the change you have left after buying a stunning new road bike, go for the coolest-looking pair and be done with it.
-There are a few little considerations to keep in mind first.
+But now you know you need some, don’t just take any chance you have left after buying a stunning new best road bike; go for the coolest-looking pair and be done with it!

 Rapha's latest Pro Team Full Frame Glasses are a work of art.
 As expected from the London-based brand, the new Pro Team Full Frame Glasses have a distinct, ultra-stylish look and are choke-full of useful features that all cyclists would appreciate.

 The lenses use 'Rider Optimised Surface Enhancement' technology and provide more contrast in broad daylight, making you more aware of your immediate surroundings as well as potential obstacles in the distance.
 The lenses are also interchangeable, and each pair comes with a spare clear lens so you can swap the coloured lenses out on dark, rainy days.
 You get two glasses for the price of one.